Published: October 30, 2013

 Create New Programs within Existing Departments

-- New PhD in Health Services Research within the Department of Health Administration and Policy.
+New PhD in Health Services Research within the Department of Health Administration and Policy.
 This is a core degree in the field of public health and is expected to be very popular.
-The proposal for this degree is complete, has received approval from the CHHS Curriculum Committee, and will be submitted to the university Graduate Council in November.
+The proposal for this degree is complete, has received approval from the CHHS Curriculum Committee, and the university Graduate Council, and the Board of Visitors and is now under consideration at SCHEV.

 Create New Departments